mrmartineau/zander.wtf-2017/_work/sohofixed.md

    caption: Soho Fixed logo on light background

 ---
-Soho Fixed is a site where you can buy custom-made, fixed-gear or single-speed bycycles.
-I designed and developed the entire project - pay attention to the header with it's animating background image and the hover effect on the navigation.
+Soho Fixed is a site where you can buy custom-made, fixed-gear or single-speed bicycles.
+I designed the logo and site, and developed site - pay attention to the header with it's animating background image and the hover effect on the navigation.
 All non-bike photography was also shot by me.

 As well as creating the website, I was given the task of creating the Soho Fixed visual identity.